-On Wednesday, Philadelphia opened a six-game stretch that includes five home games.
+The 76ers are close to having the league’s worst record after losing 17 straight games (dating back to Jan.
+31) and are 3-27 over their last 30 contests, as of Tuesday.
+Beginning Wednesday, Philadelphia embarks on a six-game stretch that includes five home games.
 Their lone road game over that stretch is in Indianapolis on March 17th.

-That’s why there’s some familiarity between these two teams.
+There’s some familiarity between these two teams.
 About a half-hour after the trade deadline on Feb.
-20, news broke that the Pacers had traded a second-round pick and Danny Granger in exchange for fourth-year forward Evan Turner and Lavoy Allen.
+20, news broke that the Pacers had traded a second-round pick and Danny Granger in exchange for fourth-year forward Evan Turner.
 That wasn’t Philly’s only move midseason.

 As a team looking to the future, they made four trades in total prior to the deadline.
 In doing so, the 76ers picked up six second-round picks in total, plus Earl Clark and Henry Sims from the Cavaliers, Eric Maynor from the Wizards, Byron Mullens from the Clippers and Danny Granger, of course, from the Pacers.
 The 76ers then waived Clark and reached a buyout agreement with Granger, who later joined the Clippers.

-Andrew Bynum made his debut with the Pacers Tuesday night and performed well in the absence of Ian Mahinmi, who’s dealing with a bruised rib.
+The Pacers are still working to get out of a funk.
+Andrew Bynum makes his debut Tuesday night, playing over Ian Mahinmi, who’s dealing with a bruised rib.
 Mahinmi’s missed two games this season, the other coincidentally being the Pacers’ last go-round with Philadelphia, though that was so Vogel could get a look at the Pacers' roster flexibility.
-If Mahinmi can’t go, Allen will get time with the second unit.

-Pacers: Andrew Bynum (out, knee), C.J.
-Watson (game-time decision, sprained right elbow), Ian Mahinmi (game-time decision, bruised left rib)
+Pacers: C.J.
+Watson (day-to-day, sprained right elbow), Ian Mahinmi (day-to-day, bruised left rib)

-76ers: Lorenzo Brown (day-to-day, right foot soreness), Brandon Davies (out, fractured right small finger), Nerlens Noel (out, left knee injury)
+76ers: Lorenzo Brown (doubtful, right foot soreness), Brandon Davies (out, fractured right small finger), Nerlens Noel (out, left knee injury)